gerwitz/hgc-v12/src/site/index.md

 The site map is deliberately simple, with light navigation.
 Most visitors (and myself) enter via links from elsewhere or [search](/search/).

 Page layout is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
-Type is set using [IBM PLex](https://github.com/IBM/plex/) Sans and Serif.
+Type is set using [IBM Plex](https://github.com/IBM/plex/) Sans and Serif.

-The favicon and navigation glyph is [LEGO part #2435][tree].
+The logo glyph is [LEGO part #2435][tree].
 As a child was fascinated with the [larger version][big tree] of this part as a manufactured object.
 I also spent a lot of time in forests and many of my friends were trees.
 (I used to use the [Unicode tree glyph][unicode] as a logo of sorts, but it has been lost to creeping emojification.)
 <span class="marginnote">{% tree 99 %}</span>

 [tree]: https://www.bricklink.com/v2/catalog/catalogitem.page?P=2435